blakeb211/guide/README.md

   - interactive prompt creates input file
   - ./guide < input.txt

-1. try to match ce2021reg output
 1. write minimum version of algorithm
 1. write testing against reference output

 # QUESTIONS
 1. What does M column - missing value flag (codes for missing values)
+  - these are only present in some datasets and not present in the final tree for ce2021reg.dsc so we acn save it as a future feature.

 1. How are new categories created for missing categoricals
-- Create a separate category that they all belong to
+- Create a separate category 'Missing' that they belong to
 1. How are missing values in numerical columns handled
+    -  numeric-var <= 10          missing values to the right
+    -  numeric-var <= 10   or NA  missing values to the left
+    -  numeric-var <= -inf or NA  numeric var equals NA; NA goes left all else goes right

 1. How is cost complexity calculated for regression?
 (I have a note what 0-SE is) pruning on SSE of residuals